anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Acknowledgments

-We would like to thank the various reviewers, in particular Brian E. Carpenter and Oskar Camenzind, for their input and discussion on use cases and call flows.
+We would like to thank the various reviewers, in particular Brian E. Carpenter, Oskar Camenzind, and Hendrik Brockhaus for their input and discussion on use cases and call flows.

 --- back

 # History of Changes [RFC Editor: please delete] {#app_history}

+From IETF draft 03 -> IETF draft 04:

+* Added explanation for terminology "endpoint" used in this document, issue #16
+* Added clarification that registrar-agent may collect PVR or PER or both in one run, issue #17
+* Added a statement that nonceless voucher may be accepted, issue #18
+* Simplified structure in section {{sup-env}}, issue #19
+* Removed join proxy in {{uc2figure}} and added explanatory text, issue #20
+* Added description of pledge-CAcerts endpoint plus further handling of providing a wrapped CA certs response to the pledge in section {{exchanges_uc2_3}}; also added new required registrar endpoint (section {{exchanges_uc2_2}} and IANA considerations) for the registrar to provide a wrapped CA certs response, issue #21
+* utilized defined abbreviations in the document consistently, issue #22
+* Reworked text on discovery according to issue #23 to clarify scope and handling

 From IETF draft 02 -> IETF draft 03: